 - Set up a production meeting with Aalto Studios as early as possible.
 Together we can think of the structure of the event, speakers, and visuals suitable for the stage and for the stream.

 - By the rehearsal, we need the keylist, list of names, and titles for the graphics and the presentations that contain video or audio for testing.
+Please upload them to the folder provided by us.

 - Make sure you leave the rehearsal with everything tested and each change between speakers carefully thought through.
 If there are any changes make sure the keylist is up-to-date.